USS Spartanburg County: US service

 The LST was ordered as the fifth hull of the third group of the Newport class in Fiscal Year 1967 and a contract was awarded on 15 July 1966.
 The ship was laid down on 7 February 1970 at San Diego, California by the National Steel and Shipbuilding Company.
 Named after a county in South Carolina, Spartanburg County was launched on 7 November 1970, sponsored by the wife of Neville Holcombe.
 The LST was commissioned into the United States Navy on 1 September 1971 and assigned to the Amphibious Force, Atlantic Fleet.

 Spartanburg County transited the Panama Canal and arrived at the LST's new home port, Little Creek, Virginia.
 From there the tank landing ship alternated routine operations along the east coast of the United States and in the Caribbean Sea with deployments to the Mediterranean Sea.
 Spartanburg County maintained this pattern into 1980.
 In 1983, while in port at Beirut, Lebanon, crew from Spartanburg County aided in extinguishing a fire aboard the Lebanese freighter Aziz.
 In June 1985, Spartanburg County was among the ships deployed off the Lebanese coast in response to the terrorist hijacking of TWA Flight 847 and the dispersal of some hostages around Beirut.

 During the Gulf War, Spartanburg County was part of Amphibious Group 2 (PhibGru2).
 Tasked with transporting part of the 4th Marine Expeditionary Brigade (4th MEB) via the Mediterranean to the Persian Gulf, the group was divided up into transit groups, with Spartanburg County joining Transit Group 1.
-Along with elements of the 4th MEB, the LST transported the aviation command and control equipment of Marine Aircraft Group 40.
+Along with elements of the 4th MEB, the LST transported the aviation command and control equipment of Marine Air Control Group 28, Det 1.
 Transit Group 1 departed Morehead City, North Carolina on 17 August 1990 and united with the other transit groups off Masirah Island on 16 September.
 Transit Group 1 rejoined PhibGru2.
 PhibGru2 was split back into respective transit groups on 24 March 1991 and Transit Group 1 returned to Camp Lejeune, North Carolina on 17 April after a ceasefire had been declared on 1 April.
 Spartanburg County was decommissioned and struck from the Naval Vessel Register on 16 December 1994.